julianchurchill/text-adventure/README.md

 - Sub quests
   - Create and play a kazoo at a childrens party at a nobles house (achievement Player of the Kazoo)
   - Collect bugs - using a bug collector to make them visible and catch them.
 There are 12 to find and there are clues at the locations to indicate that there is a bug there.
 Something like "There is a flicker of movement in the corner."
 (Bug Collector)
+- Add some negative use responses.
+Some of these might require multiple _can be used with_ clauses - this is not yet supported by the parser and will require a technical task.
+  - fiery torch and pocket lint

 Features